-There is no city in the world that offers so much from zipping around in a Go-Kart, watching an early morning sumo session, relaxing in the Emperor’s garden to sleeping in what can only be described as a coffin.
-Tokyo offers the ultimate in bucket list experiences, keep reading to check out the best experiences Tokyo has to offer.
+Tokyo offers so much from zipping around in a Go-Kart, watching an early morning sumo session, relaxing in the Emperor’s garden to sleeping in what can only be described as a coffin.

 Disclaimer: This post may contain affiliate links.
 If you purchase through my link, I may receive a small commission at no additional cost to you.

 Like this post?
 Then please pin to share!

 Cross The Famous Shibuya Crossing

 The Shibuya crossing is an iconic tourist spot in Tokyo and one you really shouldn’t miss out on.
 With over half a million people passing through each day, it is one of the worlds busiest intersections.

 When the traffic lights at the junction turn red at the same time to allow everyone to cross, prepare to dive into what can only be described as organised chaos.

 For a different perspective of the crossing, find a spot to view the scramble from a height.
 Avoid the Starbucks directly facing onto the intersection.
 It’s always crowded, noisy and extremely hard to get a good spot at the window.